Morningside softball stays in GPAC's top two with sweep of Briar Cliff

 "It close games put the pressure on, but it kind of makes it more fun the closer you are.
 You have to play well, and I like playing under pressure."

-Sydney Petersen and Ellie Cropley had RBIs for the Mustangs in Game 2 while Sidzyik and Taylor Richter scored runs.
+Seniors Sydney Petersen and Ellie Cropley had RBIs for the Mustangs in Game 2 while Sidzyik, a junior, and senior Taylor Richter scored runs.

 Katelyn Kotlarz (11-7) and Maddi Duncan (17-6) took the pitching losses for Briar Cliff as Morningside maximized its five hits in Game 2 against Kotlarz.